Tent Owner Satisfaction Awards - The Camping and Caravanning Club

 These are tents designed to be carried by individuals on walking (or cycling) trips.
 Ease of use is critical here – in terms of carrying, packing away and pitching on a nightly basis during trips away – as well as weight.
 These are products that must perform.

-After a year’s absence, Vango achieves the top spot again this year, with specialist expedition tent manufacturer Terra Nova taking second place with 87%, just one percentage point below the winner.
+After a year’s absence, Vango achieved the top spot again this year, with specialist expedition tent manufacturer Terra Nova taking second place with 87%, just one percentage point below the winner.

 2022 Tent Owner Satisfaction Awards update